DAB-Co/spotify-web-api/README.md

 and the refresh token is used to fetch the access token.
 Access tokens usually expire after a given timeframe.

 ## Getting the access token
-- A local server listening to http://localhost:41372/login_callback needs to set up to get the code required for posting to get the refresh token.
+- A local server listening to http://localhost:41372/login_callback (or any other callback link set in the api portal) needs to set up to get the code required for posting to get the refresh token.

 ## Summary